kishalayb18/go-web-app/README.md

 ## Running the server locally

-To run the server locally, execute the following command:
+1. To run the server locally, execute the following command:

 ```bash
 go run main.go
 ```

-The server will start on port 8080.
+2. The server will start on port 8080.
 You can access it by navigating to `http://localhost:8080/courses` in your web browser

 ## Deployment Workflow

+### CI Steps

 1. Write the Dockerfile

-2. Setup the `Github action` flow for CI build
+2. Setup the `Github action` pipeline flow for CI build

 3. Setup the `tag rules` in the github repository

 4. Setup the required tokens, username, password for the Github action flow

 5. Set the Github action based on the proper tag push based on the environment

+### Prepare the Helm Manifest and Setup the Cluster

 6. Configure Helm templates